 After Results Day – Get Ready for Uni

-As soon as your university place has been confirmed, you will begin receiving messages about registration, course or module choices, accommodation and Fresher’s or Welcome Week information.
+As soon as your university place has been confirmed, you will begin receiving messages about registration, course or module choices, accommodation and Freshers'/Welcome Week information.

-This will probably be from your academic department, the University Registry (central administration) and perhaps the Student Body (e.g. NUS and Students’ Union).
+This will probably be from your academic department, the University Registry (central administration) or the Student Body (e.g. NUS and Students’ Union).

-Most Universities will have a dedicated website and moderated Facebook group for new students.
-Get to know your university and fellow students before you arrive – visit your university and student's union online, and join the Facebook group.
+Most universities will have a dedicated website and moderated Facebook group for new students.
+Get to know your new university and fellow students before you arrive – visit your university and student union online, and join the Facebook group.

 If you get a university place, change your course or university through Clearing, you must inform your student finance company immediately.
-Always make sure that the student finance company has your up-to-date contact and bank account details.
+Always make sure they have your up-to-date contact and bank account details.